 - National Kidney Foundation is the USA's leading organization dedicated to the awareness, prevention, and treatment of kidney disease.

-- Planned Parenthood empowers individuals to make independent, informed decisions about their health by providing health care and information and services to everyone.
+- Planned Parenthood of Greater New York empowers individuals to make independent, informed decisions about their health by providing health care and information and services to everyone.

 Subscribe to the NYXT newsletter